 Documents created with older versions of Word need to be “upgraded” when opened in Word apps or Word 2016.
 The upgrade requirement is displayed based on one single piece of metadata describing the version number of the creator application.

 No attempt is given at explaining why some documents need to be upgraded; nor what a document upgrade means.
-The situation is already confusing at this point, and Microsoft is not giving their users any explanation.
+The situation is already confusing at this point, and Microsoft isn’t giving their users any explanation.

 I’m curios why the documents aren’t silently upgraded when saving from a new version of Word.
 Opening an upgraded document in an older version of Word doesn’t seem to cause any compatibility warnings or trouble.